 Types of Treatment Offered at Wellness Resource Center

 The staff at Wellness Resource Center is dedicated to providing a comprehensive, individualized, and integrative approach to the treatment of chemical dependency and co-occurring emotional, psychological, and/or psychiatric conditions.
 Our mission is to provide the highest quality of treatment services for the adult men and women who are entrusted into our care as they recover from an addiction to alcohol.
-We believe in an abstinent-based approach to treatment and have found that those who suffer from dual diagnosis psychiatric concerns and substance abuse concerns, including the abuse of alcohol, respond best to treatment interventions that are offered in a holistic and simultaneous manner.
+We believe in an abstinent-based approach to rehab and have found that those who suffer from dual diagnosis psychiatric concerns and substance abuse concerns, including the abuse of alcohol, respond best to treatment interventions that are offered in a holistic and simultaneous manner.

-At Wellness Resource Center, we believe that everyone who comes to us for treatment is unique, bringing with them their own history, values, and worldview.
+At Wellness Resource Center, we believe that everyone who comes to us for rehab is unique, bringing with them their own history, values, and worldview.
 For this reason, we offer clients highly individualized treatment that is customized to meet their physical, psychological, family, spiritual, and social needs.
 All clients take part in an array of assessments so that our staff is able to mutually develop appropriate short- and long-term plans of treatment and recovery as individuals take the first step towards overcoming their addiction to alcohol.

 Medication management: When clients are suffering from symptoms of co-occurring mental health conditions in addition to alcohol addiction, the use of psychotropic medications may be implemented into their treatment plan in order for them to experience true relief from their distress.
 The use of medications, however, is always determined on a case-by-case basis.
 Clients will meet with a psychiatrist at a minimum of once per week in order to manage and monitor any medication needs.
-Additionally, a client’s primary therapist, the program nurse, and the attending behavioral health technicians are all also available to help monitor medication throughout a client’s time spent in programming.
+Additionally, a client’s primary therapist, the program nurse, and the attending behavioral health technicians are all also available to help monitor medication throughout a client’s time spent in rehab.

 Individual therapy: Clients have the opportunity to meet with their primary therapist for individual therapy sessions once each week, but additional sessions may be added when needed or deemed clinically appropriate.
-These sessions are designed to be a time for clients to meet privately with their therapist and discuss their progress in treatment, while also addressing any concerns that may have arisen.
+These sessions are designed to be a time for clients to meet privately with their therapist and discuss their progress in rehab, while also addressing any concerns that may have arisen.
 The relationships between clients and their therapists are built on trust and are central to helping clients successfully heal.